About Richard Duncan

 Richard Duncan is the author of three books on the global economic crisis.
 The Dollar Crisis: Causes, Consequences, Cures (John Wiley & Sons, 2003, updated 2005), predicted the current global economic disaster with extraordinary accuracy.
 It was an international bestseller.
 His second book was The Corruption of Capitalism: A strategy to rebalance the global economy and restore sustainable growth.
 It was published by CLSA Books in December 2009.
 His latest book is The New Depression: The Breakdown Of The Paper Money Economy (John Wiley & Sons, 2012).

 Since beginning his career as an equities analyst in Hong Kong in 1986, Richard has served as global head of investment strategy at ABN AMRO Asset Management in London, worked as a financial sector specialist for the World Bank in Washington D.C., and headed equity research departments for James Capel Securities and Salomon Brothers in Bangkok.
 He also worked as a consultant for the IMF in Thailand during the Asia Crisis.
-He is now chief economist at Blackhorse Asset Management in Singapore.

 Richard has appeared frequently on CNBC, CNN, BBC and Bloomberg Television, as well as on BBC World Service Radio.
 He has published articles in The Financial Times, The Far East Economic Review, FinanceAsia and CFO Asia.
 He is also a well-known speaker whose audiences have included The World Economic Forum’s East Asia Economic Summit in Singapore, The EuroFinance Conference in Copenhagen, The Chief Financial Officers’ Roundtable in Shanghai, and The World Knowledge Forum in Seoul.